 9.12 All calls to the Helpline are recorded by the Helpline operators in the NBSC call logs.
 The logs describe briefly the nature of question and the answer given if appropriate.
 The Report states that there is insufficient evidence within the call logs that have been provided to them to conclude what advice was provided.
 However, Post Office considers that if calls were not being answered or addressed appropriately then either the matters would be escalated (which would be noted) or there would be repeated calls about the issue that the Subpostmaster was facing.
 There would be evidence that the advice had not resolved the problem or the Applicant was not happy with the advice.
-In the absence of this or other circumstantial evidence then Post Office would suggest that the calls had generally been resolved satisfactorily whilst accepting that there may have been individual calls where an Applicant was not content with the advice provided.
+The absence of this or other evidence to the contrary suggests that the calls had generally been resolved satisfactorily whilst accepting that there may have been individual calls where an Applicant was not content with the advice provided.